flamego/flamego.dev/docs/core-services.md

 ::: warning
 Be aware that the `Redirect` method does a naive redirection and is vulnerable to the [open redirect vulnerability](https://portswigger.net/kb/issues/00500100_open-redirection-reflected).

-For example, the following is also works as a valid redirection:
+For example, the following also works as a valid redirection:

 ```go:no-line-numbers
 c.Redirect("https://www.google.com")